No, not all employers are required to hold a Skilled Worker Sponsor Licence in order to use the Intern Visa scheme.

 Yes – a registered Immigration Advisor can complete the employer registration application form on behalf of their clients.
 However, we would require the employer themselves to accept the Terms & Conditions and attend the pre-approval meeting.

-A Certificate of Sponsorship (CoS) is a 'virtual document' assigned by a licensed Sponsor to a migrant who wishes to work for them in the UK.
-The migrant must quote the Certificate of Sponsorship reference number when applying for permission to enter or remain in the UK under Skilled Worker or Tier 5 of the points-based system.
+A Sponsorship Reference Number (SRN) is a 'virtual document' assigned by a licensed Sponsor to a migrant who wishes to work for them in the UK.
+The migrant must quote the Sponsorship Reference Number when applying for permission to enter or remain in the UK under Skilled Worker or Tier 5 of the points-based system.

 A supernumerary role is a role which is not part of an employer’s manpower complement, or headcount and where the work that a supernumerary worker is doing is additional to the employer's normal staffing requirements.
 In other words, if the worker was not there, the role would not need to be filled by anyone else.